julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 It’s just… None of her stories actually *fit together*!
 Like she’s only there so that she can be killed?
 Some kind of… tragic utility player?
 I think that’s a sports thing.
 Like she can play in the outfield, but then she’s a linebacker, and then… I don’t know sports.
 I guess, either way she’s gonna die?

-One time she’s thrown from the cliffs, a villain; or jumps from the Acropolis, a martyr, a hero; or she’s turned to stone by a god; or driven to suicide by the furries.
+One time she’s thrown from the cliffs, a villain; or jumps from the Acropolis, a martyr; or she’s turned to stone by a god; or driven to suicide by the furries.
 (Furies?
 Furies!)

 Oh, content warnings, I guess.
 For suicide, and other tragic… This is a tragedy.
 Also, probably, sexual violence, because it’s Greek… What do they call it in movies? *Language, Violence,* and *Thematic Elements.* I don’t know what that is, *Thematic Elements*.
 But I’m sure we have it.
 We should add that to the program.
 Are you taking notes?